 Connecting People with Nature

 Connecting people with nature is essential as we look to balance our increasingly indoor, urban lives with the benefits and fun of being outside.
 Access to open space has been linked to healthier people.
 Our core strategy for connecting people with nature is the activation of our preserves.
-This includes planning, funding, and opening two more preserves (Brumley and Walnut Hill) as well as engaging more people on all our open lands through volunteer work and outings.
-As we look to extend othis work, we see a clear role for TLC to re-establish itself as a leading advocate for open space throughout the region, starting with a series of regional analyses to help make the case for conservation.
+This includes planning, funding, and opening more preserves, as well as engaging more people on all our open lands through volunteer work and outings.
+As we look to extend this work, we see a clear role for TLC to re-establish itself as a leading advocate for open space throughout the region, starting with a series of regional analyses to help make the case for conservation.
 Finally, new opportunities to connect people with nature in urban areas are already presenting themselves and must be further explored and evaluated.

 TLC connects people with nature by: